 Supplies and Equipment

 For the written exam, participants should bring a pencil and calculator.
-Calculators may be borrowed from CTTP; however, students are often more comfortable bringing a calculator with which they are familiar, and routinely use.
+Calculators may be borrowed from CTTP; however, participants are often more comfortable bringing a calculator with which they are familiar, and routinely use.
 For the performance exam, course participants will be required to transport all inertial profiling equipment needed for calibration and operation.
 A quality manual, including calibration records and company information, must also be submitted for review.

 CTTP course participants are required to wear applicable personal protective equipment during the performance exam, including long pants, closed-toe shoes, and a safety vest.
 Smoking will not be allowed at the performance test site.